doga/jsonapi_for_rails/README.md

   end

   def show
+    # @jsonapi_record contains the current database record.
+    # It is available inside all action methods (including all relationship
+    # methods) except :index and :create.
     @jsonapi_record.to_jsonapi_hash # => {data: {...}}

     # ...
   end

   def relationship_show
-    # @jsonapi_relationship is available in all relationship actions.
+    # @jsonapi_relationship is available in all relationship action methods.
     # @jsonapi_relationship[:definition] describes the current relationship.
     @jsonapi_relationship # => {:definition=>{:name=>:author, :type=>:to_one, :receiver=>{:type=>:authors, :class=>Author}}}